Upper Chest Dumbbell Exercises To Build Mass and Strength

 It is a variation of the incline dumbbell bench press and an exercise used to build the muscles of the chest.
 The shoulders and triceps will be indirectly involved as well.

-The purpose of using a stability ball instead of an inclined bench is to add instability to the exercise, which forces the recruitment of many stabilizer muscles, especially in your core.
+Using a stability ball instead of an inclined bench adds instability to the exercise, which forces the recruitment of many stabilizer muscles, especially in your core.

 Dumbbell Incline Press on Exercise Ball